Ex-Justice Official: Spy Plan Sparked Threats to Quit

 ARI SHAPIRO: This is the first time former Deputy Attorney General James Comey has spoken publicly about what he called the most difficult time in his professional life.
 It started soon after Comey and Attorney General John Ashcroft decided that the president's secret domestic surveillance program was not legal.
 They agreed Ashcroft would not sign off on it.
 Hours later, Ashcroft was hit with acute pancreatitis.

-Mr. JAMES COMEY (Former Deputy Attorney General): The attorney general was taken that very afternoon to George Washington Hospital, where he went into intensive care and remained there for over a week.
+JAMES COMEY: The attorney general was taken that very afternoon to George Washington Hospital, where he went into intensive care and remained there for over a week.
 And I became the acting attorney general.

 SHAPIRO: Days later, Comey told the White House he would not reauthorize the program.
 Alberto Gonzales, who was then White House counsel, and White House Chief of Staff Andy Card went to Ashcroft's hospital room.
 Comey got there first.